gruntjs/grunt-contrib-clean/README.md

 Type: `Boolean`
 Default: false

-This overrides `grunt.file.delete` from blocking deletion of folders outside current working dir (CWD).
+This overrides this task from blocking deletion of folders outside current working dir (CWD).
 Use with caution.

+#### no-write
+Type: `Boolean`
+Default: false

+Will log messages of what would happen if the task was ran but doesn't actually delete the files.

 ### Usage Examples